-In September 2023, Ofqual and the Department for Education issued joint consultation decisions on long-term resilience arrangements.
-As in 2023, Ofqual has published guidance on collecting evidence of student performance to ensure resilience in the qualifications system for students entering GCSEs, AS and A levels, the Advanced Extension Award and Project qualifications.
+In 2023, Ofqual published guidance on collecting evidence of student performance to ensure resilience in the qualifications system for students entering GCSEs, AS and A levels, the Advanced Extension Award and Project qualifications.

-The Department for Education has updated its guidance on handling strike action in schools in England in light of the industrial action in 2023.
+The Department for Education updated its guidance on handling strike action in schools in England in light of the industrial action in 2023.
 The guidance recommends schools should prioritise the running of examinations and assessments on any strike days, and should review their contingency plans to make this happen.
 Schools, colleges and other exam centres should speak to the relevant awarding organisations if they are expecting any disruption that might affect the sitting of exams and assessments.

-(Ofqual guidance extract above taken directly from the Exam system contingency plan: England, Wales and Northern Ireland - What schools and colleges and other centres should do if exams or other assessments are seriously disrupted (last updated 5 October 2023):
+(Ofqual guidance extract above taken directly from the Exam system contingency plan: England, Wales and Northern Ireland - What schools and colleges and other centres should do if exams or other assessments are seriously disrupted (last updated 7 May 2024):